-Rule Note J19-102 Rule J19-102 outlines area classifications for various installations that J19-104 can be common to all types of oil and gas facilities.
-Rule J19-104 to J19-106 J19-108 outline additional or supplemental area classifications for J19-108 situations encountered at specific installations.
-The term "flammable" used throughout these rules with the words liquids, gases, and vapours should be taken in the context of the likelihood for these substances to create an explosive gas atmosphere.
+Rule Note J19-102 J19-106 J19-108 Rule J19-102 outlines area classifications for various installations that can be common to all types of oil and gas facilities.
+Rule J19-106 to J19-108 outline additional or supplemental area classifications for situations encountered at specific installations.
+The term "flammable" used throughout these rules with the word's liquids, gases, and vapours should be taken in the context of the likelihood for these substances to create an explosive gas atmosphere.
 For more information on flammable liquids, gases and vapours see American Petroleum Institute RP500 and NFPA Standard No. 30.
-To aid in the application of these rules, see the Diagrams JB1 to JB15.
+To aid in the application of these rules, see the Diagrams JB1 to JB9.
 J19-102(1)(a) When we interpret the requirement of roof ventilators for shed type buildings or enclosures, we should take into consideration the shape of the roof.
 In contrast to a gabled roof, flat roofs would not normally allow a significant accumulation of lighter than-air-gases unless the fascia or roof edge prevented those gases from dispersing.
 J19-102 (1)(e),(f),(g) (2)(f),(g),(h) To differentiate between different types of vents, the term is divided into three distinct categories: process equipment vents (e.g., pressure relief valves, blow-downs, etc.), instrument and control device vents (e.g., vents from gas actuated control devices, gas chromatograph vents, etc.) and atmospheric vents (e.g., building ridge vents, roof vents, tank vents, etc.).
-See American Petroleum Institute RP500 for further information. cic.).
-See American Fetroieum Institute Af 500 for further information.
+See American Petroleum Institute RP500 for further information.
 J19-102 (1)(f) & (2)(g) Classification requirements for process equipment vents are expressed in terms of absolute minimums.
 Criteria affecting classification of areas around process equipment vents in non-enclosed areas are diverse.
-Sound engineering judgement should be applied for specific cases, but in no case should the classification be less than those in the referenced rules and those shown in Diagram JB15.
+Sound engineering judgement should be applied for specific cases, but in no case should the classification be less than those in the referenced rules and those shown in Diagram JB9.
 J19-102(2)(a) Higher pressures represent larger releases and possibly increased areas where a flammable mixture may exist after such a release is realized.
 Table 1 indicates Pressure Adjustment Factors that should be used to determine the appropriate hazard radii or distance of classified area based on equipment operating in outdoor areas within the indicated pressure range.